Climate Adaptation in Asia: Knowledge Gaps and Research Issues in China

 Authors: Chinese Academy of Sciences; Institute of Geographic Sciences and Natural Resources Research; Linxiu Zhang; Renfu Luo; Hongmei Yi; Steven Tyler

-Chinese Academy of Sciences, Institute of Geographic Sciences Natural Resources Research, Zhang, L., Luo, R., Yi, H., & Tyler, S. (2008).
+Citation: Chinese Academy of Sciences, Institute of Geographic Sciences Natural Resources Research, Zhang, L., Luo, R., Yi, H., & Tyler, S. (2008).
 Climate adaptation in Asia: Knowledge gaps and research issues in China.
 Kathmandu, Nepal: Institute for Social and Environmental Transition-Boulder, & Institute for Social and Environmental Transition-Nepal.

-UK Department for International Development (DFID); International Development Research Centre (IDRC)
+Funded by: UK Department for International Development (DFID); International Development Research Centre (IDRC)